rwhudson119/team9Project1/README.md

 Software Modelling project 1 notes:
 Question 1:
-Edit roll method in navigation pane to
+Edit roll method in navigation pane to loop the animation and store overall dice roll in an attribute May also need to edit the Die class

 Question 2:
 Use connection between puppet and navigation pane to track whether nbsteps = num of dice